windkh/node-red-contrib-shelly/README.md

 Generation 3 devices:
 - Shelly 1 Mini, 1PM Mini, PM Mini
 - Shelly Plus H&T
+- ...

 BLU Devices
 - Shelly RC Button 4

 Others may work but are not really tested so far.
+If you discover a new device then please create an issue in github with the info returned from the /shelly endpoint of the device.

 # Thanks for your donation